xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 ## 2. Data

 * We used this public dataset: **"COVID-CT-Dataset: a CT scan dataset about COVID-19."** arXiv, 2020. <br>
-  * The following link can help you get a detailed description of the dataset.<br>
+  * The following links can help you get a detailed description of the dataset.<br>
     * arXiv: https://arxiv.org/abs/2003.13865 <br>
     * dataset: https://github.com/UCSD-AI4H/COVID-CT<br>
   * We used the image caption in the meta-information provided by this dataset to add auxiliary labels for each COVID-19 sample, including Ground-glass opacities (GGO), Consolidation (Csld), Crazy paving appearance (CrPa), Air bronchograms (AirBr), and Interlobular septal thickening (InSepThi).
 New meta-information containing auxiliary labels can be found in `./data_split/COVID-CT-MetaInfo_new.csv`.
-  * Fine-tuned data split information can refer to `./data_split/train_meta.csv`, `./data_split/val_meta.csv`, `./data_split/test_meta.csv`.
+  * The split information of fine-tuned data can refer to `./data_split/train_meta.csv`, `./data_split/val_meta.csv`, `./data_split/test_meta.csv`.

-* We are still continuously collecting new CT images, including COVID-19 and NonCOVID-19.
+* We will keep on collecting new CT images, including COVID-19 and NonCOVID-19.
   * All new samples will be uploaded to the folder `./New_data/`.
   * If there are new relevant CT images on this day, we will name the folder with the date and upload it to `./New_data/`.
 For example, the new CT images added on May 14 is in `./New_data/5.14/`.
 If there is a new sample, the CT images of COVID-19 is in `./New_data/5.14/5.14_covidct.zip`, and the CT images of Non-COVID19 is in `./New_data/5.14/5.14_nocovidct.zip`.
   * The meta-information of the new sample (e.g., image name, label, collection date and source, etc.) will be continuously updated in `./New_data/New_COVIDCT_meta(update to 5.14).csv` and `./New_data/New_NonCOVIDCT_meta(update to 5.14).csv`.